Stymphalian/ak_chibi_bot/README.md

 1. You can change the width/height of the `/room/` by providing extra query parameters in the URL.
    For example: `https://jellyfish-app-gseou.ondigitalocean.app/room/?channelName=REPLACE_ME&width=1080&height=720`
    will make the room have size 1080x720 pixels instead of the normal 1920x1080px
+2. You can change settings related to how your bot handles (!chibi size, !chibi speed, !chibi velocity) commands by going to `https://jellyfish-app-gseou.ondigitalocean.app/rooms/settings`.
+   On that page you can modify the min/max values which are accepted by the commands.
+The default values on that page are the normal defaults.
+Be sure to visit `/room?channelName=REPLACE_ME` first before trying to change your settings.

 # For Developers
 I develop using Docker, but as long as you have golang installed on your computer